 You walk into the gym, head to the dumbbells or gym machines, do the same few moves you’ve been doing for a while, and then call it a day.
 Sound familiar?
 Us too.

-And honestly, we’re not even sure if those exercises are all that effective.
-The good thing is it’s easy to figure out the best moves for your body and switch up your routine — without a personal training certification or advanced degree in kinesiology.
+We’re not even sure if those exercises are all that effective.
+The good thing is, it’s easy to figure out the best moves for your body and switch up your routine — without a personal training certification or advanced degree in kinesiology.